Risk-based inspection

 Accuracy is a function of analysis methodology, data quality and consistency of execution.
 Precision is a function of the selected metrics and computational methods.
 Risk presented as a single numeric value (as in a quantitative analysis) does not guarantee greater accuracy compared to a risk matrix (as in a qualitative analysis), because of uncertainty that is inherent with probabilities and consequences.

-RBI is most often used in engineering industries and is predominant in the process industry (oil&gas, petrochemical, pharmaceutical, power generation).
+RBI is most often used in engineering industries and is predominant in the process industry (oil and gas, petrochemical, pharmaceutical, power generation).
 Assessed risk levels are used to develop a prioritized inspection plan.
-It is related to (or sometimes a part of) Risk Based Asset Management (RBAM), Risk Based Integrity Management (RBIM) and Risk Based Management (RBM).
-Generally, RBI is part of Risk and Reliability Management (RRM).
-The basis of most RBI programs is the Corrosion Circuit, in which each circuit can be compared for relative risk levels to aid in inspection and maintenance planning.
+It is related to (or sometimes a part of) risk-based asset management, risk-based integrity management, and risk-based management.
+Generally, RBI is part of risk and reliability management.
+The basis of most RBI programs is the corrosion circuit, in which each circuit can be compared for relative risk levels to aid in inspection and maintenance planning.

-Inspections typically employ non-destructive testing (NDT).
+Inspections typically employ non-destructive testing.